How to Host a Private Live Stream on YouTube?

 Keep reading to learn more to find out how to host a private live stream on YouTube.

-Summary: In this article, I explain how to host a private live stream on YouTube.
+Summary: In this article, I will guide you through the steps to host a private live stream on YouTube.

-The process involves going to your YouTube channel and clicking on “Go Live”, then selecting the camera icon and choosing “Go Live” again.
+First, navigate to your YouTube channel and click on “Go Live.”
+Then, select the camera icon and choose “Go Live” again.
+Customize your live stream settings and set the Visibility to “Private.”

-This will allow you to invite specific people to your private live stream by email.
+This allows you to invite specific people to your private live stream via email.

-Hosting a private live stream on YouTube is a great way to hold online conferences or share content with a select group of people.
+Hosting a private live stream on YouTube is an excellent way to conduct online conferences or share content with a select group of people.

 How to Host a Private Live Stream on YouTube